EGLE Waste Webinar Series

 Every business generates waste and it's important to know what kind of waste it is to understand the management standards that apply to protect human health and the environment.
 For hazardous waste, you also need to know how much is generated monthly to understand the management standards that apply.
 Properly managing waste materials prevents releases, prevents costly clean-ups and ultimately saves money and peace of mind knowing you and your employees are protected.

-In this series EGLE inspection staff share details about inspection observations, what’s good and bad, and why it is important to meet the regulations.
-Attendees will learn about the various types of waste and the state and federal regulations that govern how they are to be managed.
-Attendees will get an overview of how commonly generated wastes must be accumulated, transported and disposed.
-In this series, attendees will also get a close look at the specific requirements that apply to managing hazardous waste and liquid industrial by-products and highlights the rule changes that became effective on August 3, 2020, which adopted the federal Generator Improvement Rules and designation of aerosol cans as a universal waste.
+In the recorded webinar series below, EGLE inspection staff share details about inspection observations, what's good and bad, and why it is important to meet the regulations.
+When viewing this series, you will learn about the various types of waste and the state and federal regulations that govern how the waste must be managed.
+The series provides an overview of how commonly generated wastes must be accumulated, transported and disposed.
+It also provides a close look at the specific requirements that apply to managing hazardous waste and liquid industrial by-products and highlights the rule changes that became effective on August 3, 2020, which adopted the federal Generator Improvement Rules and designation of aerosol cans as a universal waste.

 RECORDED WEBINARS FROM THIS SERIES